Autism Spectrum Disorder

 - Strong genetic influence: risk in 1st-degree relatives 2–18%; identical twins 35–95%

-- Multiple genes implicated (>100), suggesting polygenic risk.
-Approximately 15% of children with autism have identifiable genetic anomaly.
+- Several hundred genes implicated, suggesting polygenic risk.
+Approximately 15–30% of children with autism have identifiable genetic anomaly.

 - Other risk factors: closer spacing of pregnancies, advanced maternal or paternal age, extreme premature birth (<26 weeks), possible maternal inflammation in utero